LynnColeArt/Paneful/README.md

 # Paneful

 A toolkit for making layered collages from a single image.
 Because sometimes you just want to slice up a perfectly good image and put it back together wrong. 🎨✂️

 ## About

 Paneful is a standalone tool for creators who want to push art to the limits of credulity.
-It’s not about making things easy—it’s about making things *possible.* With Paneful, you can take a single image, slice it into tiles, and transform it into something strikingly impossible through techniques that no other tool can replicate.
+It's not about making things easy—it's about making things *possible.* With Paneful, you can take a single image, slice it into tiles, and transform it into something strikingly impossible through techniques that no other tool can replicate.

 The app thrives on chaos and creativity, embracing the unpredictable fun of AI-assisted workflows.
-Whether you’re crafting surreal collages, exploring abstract compositions, or just seeing how far you can stretch an image, Paneful opens up a world of possibilities.
+Whether you're crafting surreal collages, exploring abstract compositions, or just seeing how far you can stretch an image, Paneful opens up a world of possibilities.

 ## How It Works